Max Baer (boxer): Career statistics

+Boxing Style

+Baer was known as for his aggressive, charismatic and clowning style.
+However, it is widely considered that he became less aggressive after he was charged with manslaughter when Frankie Campbell died in a bout with Baer.

+He was a slugger with significant knockout power.
+His right hand is often considered one of the hardest hitting in heavyweight history.
+Baer is also known for his use of the cross-armed guard, also used by future heavyweight sluggers such as George Foreman.

 Acting

 Baer's motion picture debut was in The Prizefighter and the Lady (1933) opposite Myrna Loy and Walter Huston.
 In this MGM movie he played Steven "Steve" Morgan, a bartender that the Professor, played by Huston, begins training for the ring.
 Steve wins a fight, then marries Belle Mercer, played by Loy.
 He starts seriously training, but it turns out he has a huge ego and an eye for women.
 Featured were Baer's upcoming opponent, Primo Carnera, as himself, whom Steve challenges for the championship, and Jack Dempsey, as himself, former heavyweight champion, acting as the referee.

 On March 29, 1934, The Prizefighter and the Lady was officially banned in Germany at the behest of Joseph Goebbels, Adolf Hitler's Minister of Propaganda and Public Entertainment, even though it received favorable reviews in local newspapers as well as in Nazi publications.
 When contacted for comment at Lake Tahoe, Baer said, "They didn't ban the picture because I have Jewish blood.
 They banned it because I knocked out Max Schmeling."
-Baer enlisted, as did his brother Buddy, in the United States Army when World War II began.
+Baer, along with his brother Buddy, enlisted in the U.S. Army Air Force when World War II began.

 Baer acted in almost 20 movies, including Africa Screams (1949) with Abbott and Costello, and made several television guest appearances.
 A clown in and out of the ring, Baer also appeared in a vaudeville act and on his own TV variety show.
 Baer appeared in Humphrey Bogart's final movie, The Harder They Fall (1956), opposite Mike Lane as Toro Moreno, a Hollywood version of Primo Carnera, whom Baer defeated for his heavyweight title.
-Budd Schulberg, who wrote the book from which the movie was made, portrayed the Baer character, "Buddy Brannen", as bloodthirsty, and the unfounded characterization was reprised in the movie Cinderella Man.
+Budd Schulberg, who wrote the book on which the movie was based, portrayed the Baer character, "Buddy Brannen", as bloodthirsty, and the unfounded characterization was reprised in the movie Cinderella Man.